ray-project/ray-llm/README.md

 ### Using the OpenAI SDK

-RayLLM uses an OpenAI-compatible API, allowing us to use the OpenAI SDK to access Aviary backends.
+RayLLM uses an OpenAI-compatible API, allowing us to use the OpenAI SDK to access our deployments.
 To do so, we need to set the `OPENAI_API_BASE` env var.

 ```shell